 Of all of the types of blemishes, the ones that are due to hormones and “that time of the month” are the most challenging to deal with.
 Often times, they are cystic in nature.
-Those hard, sore bumps under the skin for which a product like Anti Cyst Treatment addresses.
+Those hard, sore bumps under the skin for which a product like Anti Bump Solution addresses.
 But how do you know if your acne is hormonal and what can really be done to prevent it?
 I’m certainly asked this a lot and while it’s always hard to know the true cause of any blemish that appears on the face, there are some steps that you can take to help get your skin clearer.

 How do hormones affect the skin?